WasabiWabiSabi/container_dev/README.md

 This is a repository of various containers from my Data Structures course with Professor Izbicki at Claremont McKenna College.
 The containers you will get access to:

 Binary Tree

 Binary Search Tree

 AVL Tree

 Heap

-... along with a container representing the fibonacci sequence and an implementation of a python range function.
+Additionally, there is a container representing the fibonacci sequence and an implementation of a python range function.

 Build status: